jim-easterbrook/Photini/src/doc/other/installation.rst

 The standalone Python interpreter is only used to run Photini, and should not conflict with any other Python version installed on your computer.

 You can download the latest Windows installer from the `GitHub releases <https://github.com/jim-easterbrook/Photini/releases>`_ page.
-(Scroll down until you find the "Windows installer" release.)
-Don't worry if there are newer releases of Photini itself - the installer will download and install the latest release of Photini when it is run.
+It's the file ``photini-win32-setup.exe`` included in the "downloads" section of the latest release.
 The installer is suitable for 32 bit and 64 bit Windows, and should work on any version since Windows XP.

 The installer should finish by running the Photini program.